 Obtaining a significant amount of organic web traffic provides a substantial boost to your online marketing efforts.
 However, ranking well on Google organically is often easier said than done.
-Good thing there is an effective way to supplement your efforts to drive more traffic to your site.
-By using Google Ads (formerly known as AdWords) to promote your brand or business, you can expand your reach, create brand awareness, and generate more leads for your site.
+It’s a good thing that there is an effective way to supplement your efforts to drive more traffic to your site.
+By using Google Ads (formerly known as AdWords) to promote your brand or business, you can almost immediately expand your reach, create brand awareness, and generate more leads for your site.

 What to Avoid When Managing Google Ads

 Like other digital marketing strategies, running Google Ads can cost you a lot of time and money if you don’t know what you’re doing correctly.
 To help you out, here are some of the most common mistakes you should avoid when running a paid search campaign on Google: